11 of the best Charles Dickens books (for every type of reader)

 One of England’s best-loved authors, Charles Dickens was a prolific writer.
 If you’re unsure where to start with his many novels, travel books and short stories, here’s our guide to the best Charles Dickens’ books for every type of reader.

-From the well-known A Tale of Two Cities to the tale of Oliver Twist, Charles Dickens’ era-defining novels explore social concerns like labour conditions, poverty and childhood cruelty while keeping love, friendship and sorrow at their hearts.
+From the well-known A Tale of Two Cities to the story of Oliver Twist, Charles Dickens’ era-defining novels explore social concerns like labour conditions, poverty and childhood cruelty while keeping love, friendship and sorrow at their hearts.
 If you're not sure where to start, we're here to help with this guide to the best Charles Dickens book for every type of reader.

 The best Charles Dickens novel for crime fiction fans